joesan/plant-simulator/README.md

 ## Getting Started

-For some background information on the project, please have a look [here](https://github.com/joesan/plant-simulator/wiki)
+For some background information on the project, please have a look at the Wiki documentation [here](https://github.com/joesan/plant-simulator/wiki)

 For the impatient you, I have a version up and running on Heroku [here](https://plant-simulator-ui.herokuapp.com/)!
 Please be soft on it as it is running on just 512MB RAM!
 But you will not be dissapointed!
 Give it a try!
 [Here is the API](https://github.com/joesan/plant-simulator/wiki/API-Documentation) that you can use to test the Command and Control of the Power Plant's